gmc-code/PC-Microbit-Extension-backup/docs/bots/bot_radio/bot_radio_v2.rst

 Radio for controller
 ----------------------

-| The code below gives messages based on forward - backward tilting and sideways tilting.
+| The code below gives messages based on forwards - backwards tilting and sideways tilting.
 | The code displays the message on the microbit for testing purposes.
-| For the forward and backward tilting, make sure not to tilt the microbit sideways.
+| For the forwards and backwards tilting, make sure not to tilt the microbit sideways.

 | If the microbit is level, ``-200 <= y_reading <= 200 and -200 <= x_reading <= 200``, send an "X", to stop.

 | For increasing speed forward, send: F, G, H.
-| Tilt forward a bit, F is sent, and a slow speed results.
+| Tilt forwards a bit, F is sent, and a slow speed results.
-| Tilt forward a bit more, G is sent, and a medium speed results.
+| Tilt forwards a bit more, G is sent, and a medium speed results.
-| Tilt forward a lot, H is sent, and a fast speed results.
+| Tilt forwards a lot, H is sent, and a fast speed results.

 | For increasing speed backward, send: B, C, D
-| Tilt backward more and more.
+| Tilt backwards more and more.

 | For increasing speed left, send: L, M, N
 | Tilt left more and more.